Shareholders, Dividends, and Taxes Overview

 Certain credit unions report interest income as dividend income.
 Dividend income from credit unions should be reported as interest income on Schedule B.

-Even an honest mistake with regard to dividends or cash distributions to shareholders can have disastrous consequences.
-There are experienced attorneys who specialize in tax law that can help sort out your taxes and ensure that you're in compliance with the law.
-Talk to a tax law attorney near you today for an initial evaluation of your financial situation at absolutely no charge to you.
+Even an honest mistake with regard to dividends or cash distributions to shareholders can have serious consequences.
+Luckily, you can contact an experienced tax law attorney who can help sort out your taxes and ensure that you're in compliance with the law.